Motivation-and-Behaviour/bigger_picker/docs/manual/screening.md

 <div class="annotate" markdown>

-1. When you exclude an article, you need to provide a reason.
+1. When you **exclude** an article, you need to provide a reason.
    You do this using the 'Exclude with Reasons' box at the bottom of the screen.

     ???+ tip
         You can quickly access the exclusion reasons by pressing the ++r++ key.

-2. When you include an article, you need to add a label that tells our software that it is ready to be extracted.
-(1) When you have included an article,
+2. When you **include** an article, you need to add a label that tells our software that it is ready to be extracted.
+(1) When you have included an article, please add the label `Included: Not Yet Extracted` to the article.
+   Note that this label is case-sensitive, so you need to type it exactly as shown (or better yet, copy and paste it).
+   You can add a label by clicking in the labels box at the bottom of the screen.
+   If you have already added the label to another article, it should appear in the list of options.

+    ???+ warning
+        A common issue is that clicking 'Include' automatically moves you to the next article.
+        That means that if you then add the label, it will not be applied to the article you just included.
+        To avoid this, add the label first, then click 'Include'.
+        Adding the label doesn't change the article that you are currently viewing.

 </div>